-Today, most cabinets are made from particle boards or plywood.
-The two materials are lightweight, strong, and readily available.
-Moreover, plywood and particle board cabinets are stylish and affordable.
+Most cabinets today are made from particle board or plywood.
+These materials are lightweight, strong, and affordable.

 Understanding Plywood Sizes